 \section{Abstract}

 Conversational recommendation systems (CRS) effectively address information asymmetry by dynamically eliciting user preferences through multi-turn interactions.
-Existing CRS widely assumes that users have clear preferences, i.e., users have a firm belief about the fine-grained preference for one or multiple target items.
-Under this assumption, the agent will completely trust the user feedback and treat the accepted or rejected signals as strong indicators to filter items and reduce the candidate space, which may lead to the problem of over-filtering.
-However, in reality, users' preferences are often vague and volatile, with uncertainty about their desires and changing decisions during interactions.
+However, existing CRS methods commonly assume that users have clear, definite preferences for one or multiple target items.
+This assumption can lead to over-trusting user feedback, treating accepts/rejects as definitive signals to filter items and reduce the candidate space, potentially causing over-filtering and excluding relevant alternatives.
+In reality, users often exhibit vague preferences, lacking well-defined inclinations for certain attribute types (e.g., color, pattern), and their decision-making process during interactions is rarely binary.
+Instead, users' choices are relative, reflecting a range of preferences rather than strict likes or dislikes.
+To address this issue, we introduce a novel scenario called Vague Preference Multi-round Conversational Recommendation (VPMCR), which employs a soft estimation mechanism to assign non-zero confidence scores to all candidate items, accommodating users' vague and dynamic preferences while mitigating over-filtering.

-To address this issue, we introduce a novel scenario called Vague Preference Multi-round Conversational Recommendation (VPMCR), which considers users' vague and volatile preferences in CRS.
-VPMCR employs a soft estimation mechanism to assign a non-zero confidence score for all candidate items to be displayed, naturally avoiding the over-filtering problem.
-In the VPMCR setting, we introduce an solution called Adaptive Vague Preference Policy Learning (AVPPL), which consists of two main components: Uncertainty-aware Soft Estimation (USE) and Uncertainty-aware Policy Learning (UPL).
-USE estimates the uncertainty of users' vague feedback and captures their dynamic preferences using a choice-based preferences extraction module and a time-aware decaying strategy.
-UPL leverages the preference distribution estimated by USE to guide the conversation and adapt to changes in users' preferences to make recommendations or ask for attributes.
+In the VPMCR setting, we introduce a solution called Vague Preference Policy Learning (VPPL), which consists of two main components: Ambiguity-aware Soft Estimation (ASE) and Dynamism-aware Policy Learning (DPL).
+ASE aims to accommodate the ambiguity in user preferences by estimating preference scores for both directed and inferred preferences, employing a choice-based approach and a time-aware preference decay strategy.
+DPL implements a policy learning framework, leveraging the preference distribution from ASE, to guide the conversation and adapt to changes in users' preferences for making recommendations or querying attributes.

-Our extensive experiments demonstrate the effectiveness of our method in the VPMCR scenario, highlighting its potential for practical applications and improving the overall performance and applicability of CRS in real-world settings, particularly for users with vague or dynamic preferences.
+Extensive experiments conducted on diverse datasets demonstrate the effectiveness of VPPL within the VPMCR framework, outperforming existing methods and setting a new benchmark for CRS research.
+Our work represents a significant advancement in accommodating the inherent ambiguity and relative decision-making processes exhibited by users, improving the overall performance and applicability of CRS in real-world settings.